neuml/txtai/README.md

 txtai is built with Python 3.6+, [Hugging Face Transformers](https://github.com/huggingface/transformers), [Sentence Transformers](https://github.com/UKPLab/sentence-transformers) and [FastAPI](https://github.com/tiangolo/fastapi)

+## Why txtai?

+In addition to traditional search systems, a growing number of semantic search solutions are available, so why txtai?

+- `pip install txtai` is all that is needed to get started
+- Works well with both small and big data, prototypes can be built in a couple lines of code and then scaled up as needed
+- Rich data processing framework (pipelines and workflows) to pre and post process data
+- Work with your programming language of choice via the API
+- Modular with low install footprint, most dependencies optional and only required when you need them
+- Learn by example, notebooks cover all available functionality

 ## Installation

 The easiest way to install is via pip and PyPI